This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

 Benchmark application

-The first step is to choose a benchmark application that is general enough to conclude the performance of the machine learning platforms.
+The first step is to choose a benchmark application that is general enough to evaluate the performance of the machine learning platforms.
 As previously stated, we will train a neural network that approximates a set of input-target samples.

 In this regard, an approximation application comprises a data set, a neural network, and an associated training strategy.